I have recently been asked about DBJ on the bulky machine, ribber setting options are offered at the bottom of this post. More to follow.

 Ribber settings vary from one brand of machine to another.
 Here is a review of the Brother carriage features

 I no longer have Adobe programs available to me, for this post my images were created in Mac Pages.
-I have simplified illustrating button and cam settings in red.
+I have simplified the illustrated button and cam settings in red.

-If you prefer to start with a 2 X 2 industrial rib, arrange needles to give a neat join at seams, plying yarns may again be required to give the rib more body.
-A racking cast on may be used, avoiding transfers between beds after an every needle cast on Diana Sullivan shows one method of working, and illustrates needle arrangement and transitions to main bed knitting well.
-Alternative needle set ups:
+If you prefer to start with a 2 X 2 industrial rib, arrange needles to give a neat join at seams, plying yarns may again be required to give the rib more body. racking cast on may be used, avoiding transfers between beds after an every needle cast on Diana Sullivan shows one method of working and illustrates needle arrangement and transitions to main bed knitting well.
+Alternative needle setups:

-I personally never do 3 circular rows after first cast on row: it will produce a floats on one side of the rib, which may be noticeable in your final fabric on one of the 2 garment sides.
+I personally never do 3 circular rows after the first cast-on row: it will produce floats on one side of the rib, which may be noticeable in your final fabric on one of the 2 garment sides.

 Setting for slip stitch: raising levers to P position will result in stitches slipping when the ribber carriage moves in that direction